BharathKumarKatikuri/cloud-resume-challenge/README.md

 # Step 2: Initialize Git Repository

-Created a local Git repository and connected it to GitHub.
+Create a local Git repository and connected it to GitHub.

 ### Commands Used